mr-builder/mrbuilder/core/cli/Readme.md

 only have to add them in one place.
 If you add the deps themselves then it will not auto install.

-## Upgrade from 1.2.x->2.0.0
-This should be a seamless upgrade, for the supported plugins.
-Webpack4 is significantly different and third party plugins may need to be changed to support webpack 4.
-For now 2.0.0 and 1.x will be supported until Webpack5 is released.
-Then Mrbuilder 3.x and 2.x will be supported.
-I only have so much bandwidth to support old versions; while at the same time not everyone has the bandwith to upgrade all the time.
-Sound like a reasonable compromise?

-## Upgrade from 0.x->1.2
-The 'mrbuilder' package no longer ships with the dependencies.
-Dependencies will be added as you run commands.
-That is calling `mrbuilder` will cause the plugin to be installed.
-You can add the plugins manually to your package.json if you prefer; as it may be faster.

 ## Configuration
 The tools are designed to run with smart defaults.
 Edit your package.json like this